fhunleth/beam_benchmarks/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/fhunleth/beam_benchmarks/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/fhunleth/beam_benchmarks/tree/main)

-This is a collection of benchmarks pull from other projects for ease of generating load and performing simplistic comparisons between embedded devices.
+This is a collection of Erlang benchmarks copied from other projects for ease of use.
+This project makes these benchmarks a hex dependency and helper function away.
+Some documentation is copied here for convenience, but please see the source projects for more complete information.

-Use the normal grain of salt when interpreting the results from benchmarks.
-Also be aware that almost all the official Nerves systems dynamically scale CPU frequency in response to load.
+Benchmarks include:

 Name   | Source   | Description
 ------ | -------- | -----------